wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/3-create-components-build-factory.md

 In this task, you'll create an Azure container from the storage account that you created in the previous task.
 This Azure container will be used as a staging area for data that will be ingested by Customer Insights.
 To learn more about Azure containers, see [Azure Container Instances documentation](/azure/container-instances/?azure-portal=true).

+> [!Important]
+> To download the JSON files that you'll use to transform the data for Customer Insights, select this link: [create-azure-components-json.zip](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/blob/master/financial-services-industry/create-azure-components-json.zip).
+In the GitHub page that appears, select the **Download** button on the right.

 1. In the Storage account you created in the previous task, select **Containers**.

     > [!div class="mx-imgBorder"]